After reading Asylum, you might very well decide to let bygones be bygones and not revisit your past.

 “If you twitch, you’ll get stitched.”Tamera Lawrence.
 Asylum (Kindle Locations 77-78).
 Grizli777.
 Kindle Edition.

 This phrase is the only clue Kyle has to figure out his identity.
-Is it his brother Roy who is angry for being left behind?
+Is it his brother Roy who is angry for Kyle leaving him behind?
 Or one of the bullies from his childhood?

 Kyle needs to figure out the identity of Stitches, and figure out his weak points, to have any chance to escape his capturers.
 And when his wife Beth is also captured, the stakes are even higher.